Royalties Calculator.

 Each streaming service pays different amounts.
 Apple Music for example, with it's 80 million subscribers, offers the highest royalties per stream payout, an average of $0.01 per stream; that's very high compared to Spotify, which pays the lowest amount of royalties, with an average of $0.003.

-2. Listener's Location
+2. Listener's Country

 The geographic location of your listeners affects your royalty earnings.
 Every country pays different subscription fees, so streams from countries with higher subscription fees or ad revenue pay more than those with lower rates.